Skip to main content

 Swing Trading Accounts – Master FAQ

-What Is a Swing Account?
+What is a Swing account?

-• Unlike Intraday accounts, which require positions to be closed before the end of each trading day, Swing accounts allow positions to remain open overnight and through weekends.
+A Swing account allows traders to hold positions overnight and across multiple trading sessions.
+Unlike Intraday accounts, which require positions to be closed before the end of each trading day, Swing accounts allow positions to remain open overnight and through weekends.

-• Profit benchmark targets are measured weekly instead of daily.
+Profit Benchmark targets are measured weekly instead of daily.

-Key Differences
+Key differences

 Feature